 - All-purpose Flour- I like to use a blend of all-purpose and whole wheat.
 You can always do 100% whole wheat, but my family prefers the blend.
 If you are new to whole wheat baking, this will be a great way for you to start out.

 - Brown Sugar- Brioche is generally a sweet dough and I used brown sugar for the dough.

 - Salt- it only takes a teaspoon of salt, but you cannot skip this.

 - Instant Yeast- You could also use an active dry if you prefer, but I like instant for this recipe.

 - Butter- this needs to be at room temperature.
 Make sure you start with soft butter and melted butter when you are forming the loaf.
 You can use unsalted butter or salted.
 I don't think it makes a lot of difference in this particular recipe.

 - Lemons- you will use the lemon zest (lemon peel) for the lemon sugar.

 - Granulated Sugar- this is used in the lemon-sugar mixture.

 How To Make The Brioche Dough

 Once the butter is all added and mixed in, it is time to chill.
-Now, transfer dough in a ziplock bag sprayed with pan release, or you can turn dough into a greased bowl and cover it with a piece of plastic wrap.
+Now, transfer the dough to a zip lock bag sprayed with pan release, or you can turn the dough into a greased bowl and cover it with a piece of plastic wrap.
 Make sure and give it room to rise.
 It will double.